ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 These components are generally derived from internally developed statistical models using historical, current and forward-looking macro-economic data such as GDP, unemployment and inflation.
 These factors were updated in the current year, reflecting the actual and expected impact of the uncertain economic environment.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000066_2262941485b1333d3596507fc6dd27938d382a901715bae419cc7c3948bc5034.png)
+**Description**: The image displays the text "NOTES TO THE FINANCIAL STATEMENTS" in a serif font and a dusty rose or mauve color, with "NOTES TO THE" stacked above "FINANCIAL STATEMENTS" and slightly offset to the right.

 Year ended 31 December 2022